| Stretch: |

 This is a fine wilderness run, although somewhat schizophrenic.

-As it is, novice boaters are too intimidated to try this run,
+Generally, intermediate boaters are too intimidated to try this run,

-As Uncle Andy sez, “the first 24 miles are pretty - pretty flat and boring!”
+As Uncle Andy sez, “the first 25 miles are pretty - pretty flat and boring!”

 With a large drainage including snowy mountains over 7000 feet,

-Because of intense logging in the headwaters,
+Perhaps because of logging in the headwaters,

 the water is silty brown immediately after a storm,